-The Massachusetts natural heritage and endangered species program (MA NHESP) designates that Trade Wind Fields Preserve is located within Priority Habitat #PH 1781, delineated for three species of special concern.
+The Massachusetts natural heritage and endangered species program (MA NHESP) designates that Trade Wind Fields Preserve is located within Priority Habitat #PH 1781, delineated for the following species of special concern:

-Matthew Pelikan observed a rare invertebrate along the dirt path around the circumference of the runway and taxiway.
-A rare reptile was observed in the woodland-grassland edge community of the Preserve.
-Both the rare reptile and rare invertebrate observed on the Preserve are state-listed species of special concern.
-Two "special concern" plant species and two "threatened" species were observed in the grassland.
-One of these rare plant species likely received its name from flowers that first appear on the plant (MA NHESP 1990).
+Matthew Pelikan observed the along the dirt path around the circumference of the runway and taxiway.
+An was observed in the woodland-grassland edge community of the Preserve.
+Both the observed on the Preserve are state-listed species of special concern.
+Two "special concern" plant species - - were observed in the grassland.

+likely received its name from flowers that first appear in a dense purple-brown panicle (MA NHESP 1990).